dcogb/dcogb.github.io/documentation/cache/config.md

 layout: documentation
 title: Cache
 ---
-# Mountain Valley Church of God Cache configuration
+# Donica Church of God Cache configuration

-Mountain Valley Church of God Cache uses configuration groups to create cache instances.
+Donica Church of God Cache uses configuration groups to create cache instances.
 A configuration group can use any supported driver, with successive groups using multiple instances of the same driver type.

 The default cache group is loaded based on the `Cache::$default` setting.
 It is set to the `file` driver as standard, however this can be changed within the `/application/boostrap.php` file.